blorente/decorat/wiki/stories/the_promotion.md

 Prose
 -----

 _Thump_.
-	¨Stop.¨
+"Stop."

 _Thump_.
-	¨No!
-Please, stop!¨
+"No!
+Please, stop!"

 _Thump_.
-	¨No!¨
+"No!"

 The smell of damp laundry opened his nostrils as the hab block shook with the passing tram.
 Heart pumping, Faustus reached blindly across the room for his aquila necklace.

 "The Emperor protects" - He uttered between breaths as he clutched the symbol to his bare chest.

 He opened his eyes, trying to bring his breath back to a reasonable pace.
 The cracks of the window projected on the ceiling as the next tram passed.
 Faustus lied on his bed a little longer, letting the dancing lights take his mind away from the nightmare.